futuregrid/manual/doc/source/ipop1.rst

 To make the process simpler for the first time you use IPOP, this tutorial uses configuration files with several pre-set values to minimize configuration steps from your part.
-Once you finish the tutorial and understand how IPOP can be dpeloyed, you can use these configuration files as templates to deploy other IPOP virtual networks.
+Once you finish the tutorial and understand how IPOP can be deployed, you can use these configuration files as templates to deploy other IPOP virtual networks.

 We assume that you have deployed two VMs - we will be refer to them